Johnny Depp will not return to Pirates of the Caribbean

 Following the publication of his ex-wife’s article, Depp was removed from major productions, including Fantastic Beasts: Dumbledore’s Secrets, as well as Pirates of the Caribbean.

-The actor also showed his discomfort because despite the fact that Disney he did not want it at the time in the saga of Jack Sparrow, continue to use his character in theme parks-
+The actor also showed his discomfort because despite the fact that Disney did not want him at the time in the Jack Sparrow saga, they continue to use his character in theme parks.

-Thank you for valuing La Opinion Digital.
-Subscribe and enjoy all the content and benefits at: http://bit.ly/